How It Works

 Email in, webhooks out

 Every email address you register becomes a live webhook endpoint.
-Any sending system — mail server, alert tool, form builder — delivers into your app within the same SMTP session.
+Mail servers, alert tools, and form builders can deliver straight into your app within the same SMTP session.

 Reliable by design